fuomI/fun-weather-app/README.md

 - **Pug view engine**

 ## Problems

 Unfortunately the API call to the weatherstack.com can be made only using http with free account.

-This is a problem because Heroku doesn't allow api calls over http.
-Thus the application works only locally as of now.

 ## Screenshots